BonnyBlu/RL-Xid/LOFAR/DR2/README.md

 2. Run `healpix_batch.py` with the radio catalogue, optical catalogue and component catalogue as arguments.
 This filters the catalogues and then batches then appropriately for parallel processing.
 It will generate `N` directories with names `hp_0`, `hp_1`...
 3. Run DR2_setup.py in each batch subdirectory, using the `run_setup_hp.qsub` file.
-Use the `-v RDIR` option to specify the root directory.
+Use the `-v RDIR` option to specify the root directory and the `-t` option to specify the range up to the largest numbered `hp` directory.
 This creates all the subdirectories needed and generates cutouts/npy arrays ready for input to RL-XiD.
 4. Run `DR2_ridgelines.py` on all the batches via an appropriate qsub file (e.g. `run_ridgelines_hp.qsub`) to generate the ridgelines.
 5. Run DR2_LR.py on all the batches via appropriate qsub file